jrenaud90/TidalPy/Documentation/RadialSolver_x/build_inputs.md

 ## Errors

 - `TypeError`: a rheology argument is not a `rheology_x` model instance or model name (classic `TidalPy.rheology` models included).
 - `ValueError`: per-layer inputs with the wrong length, fractions that do not describe the whole planet, fewer than 5 slices in a layer, more (or fewer) than one layer-size description, a non-ascending radius grid, or a last layer upper radius that is not the planet radius.

-`perform_checks` is accepted for signature compatibility with the classic builders; the native builders always validate their inputs.
+`perform_checks` is accepted for signature compatibility; the builders always validate their inputs.

 ## Uniform Sphere: `homogeneous_love_numbers`